Our consultants are experts in their respective fields who serve as trusted advisors to Slingshot's board and team.

 Juanita has 20 years of experience as a nonprofit executive with significant experience in strategy planning, capacity building as well as training and consulting internationally.
 She began her career working with grass root foundations in Latin America, moving on to work with larger inter-governmental organizations like UNICEF and then well known nonprofits in the United States including United Way Worldwide and ALSAC/St. Jude Children’s Research Hospital.
 Juanita holds an Executive Masters in Business Administration from Georgetown University’s McDonough School of Business, a Bachelor of Arts in International Relations from Brown University and a Certificate in Nonprofit Management from Georgetown University’s Center for Public and Nonprofit Leadership.

-Lynn is a former Shelby County Schools teacher and soon-to-be corporate attorney at Husch Blackwell LLP.
+Lynn is a corporate attorney at Husch Blackwell LLP and a former Shelby County Schools teacher.
 During her time in the classroom, Lynn observed how inequitable access to transportation, healthcare, and more impacted her students, slowing academic growth in the classroom.
 Her realization that quality education was not the panacea for generational poverty coincided with the founding of Slingshot.
 She found hope in Slingshot’s holistic approach, believing that poverty can only be eradicated when we analyze the root causes and use data to guide investments.
-Lynn holds her M.S. in education from Johns Hopkins University and will earn her J.D. from The University of Tennessee in 2020.
-She received the UT Outstanding Pro Bono Contribution Award for the Class of 2020, earned sponsorship from the Tennessee Supreme Court Access to Justice Commission to support a self-started clinic, and sits as the only student on the Tennessee Supreme Court’s Pro Bono Immigration Task Force.
+Lynn holds her M.S. in education from Johns Hopkins University and her J.D. from The University of Tennessee.
+She received the UT Outstanding Pro Bono Contribution Award for the Class of 2020, earned sponsorship from the Tennessee Supreme Court Access to Justice Commission to support a self-started clinic, and sat as the only student on the Tennessee Supreme Court’s Pro Bono Immigration Task Force.

 Anne is Vice President, Nonprofit Strategy at Growth Philanthropy Network.
 Before GPN, she was Director of Strategy at TCC Group, a consultancy that assists nonprofits, foundations, and corporate community involvement programs.
 Prior to TCC Group, she was community initiatives manager at Minneapolis Way To Grow, a citywide school-readiness initiative.
 Sherman holds a master's degree in public affairs from the University of Minnesota Hubert H. Humphrey Institute for Public Affairs.
 Her volunteer work includes serving as chair of the governing body of the Center for Family Life in Sunset Park, Brooklyn, and as a member of the board of SCO Family of Services.
 She also serves on the selection committee of the New York Community Trust-New York Magazine Nonprofit Excellence Awards.
 Sherman is the co-author of "Building Nonprofit Capacity: A Guide to Managing Change Through Organizational Lifecycles," published in 2011 by Jossey-Bass.